cosmos/developer-portal/academy/3-ibc/8-ica.md

 </HighlightBox>

-#### Register an Interchain account
+#### Register an interchain account

 The `RegisterInterchainAccount` flow was discussed on the controller side already, where it triggered a handshake.
-On the host side is a complementary part of the flow, but here it's triggered in the `OnChanOpenTry` step of the handshake, which will create the Interchain account.
+On the host side is a complementary part of the flow, but here it's triggered in the `OnChanOpenTry` step of the handshake, which will create the Iinterchain account.

 <HighlightBox type="note">